Welcome to Dual Enrollment + the High School Scholar Program at Midland University!

-It is our pleasure to welcome you to learn with us as a high school student and earn college credit from Midland University in these specialized programs.
-While you are busy earning college credit with us, our hope is that you begin to understand the opportunities available to you as a future full-time Midland University Warrior.
+It is our pleasure to welcome you to learn with us as a high school student and earn college credit from Midland University through Dual Enrollment or one of our other specialized programs.
+While you are busy earning college credit with us, our hope is that you begin to understand the opportunities available to you after high school at Midland University.
+Your participation in Dual Enrollment will open many doors for you in the future.

 Application Process

-- December 1, 2022 – Dual Enrollment Application with Parent/Guardian Approval Form Open
+• December 13, 2023 – Dual Enrollment Application with Parent/Guardian Form Open

 Cost + Billing